albuquerque-turkey/NMT_Bioinformatics_2023/README.md

 Hello, my name is Shimaa, and I like music.

 Hello, I am Nathaniel and I am a first-year Masters student in Biology.
 When I am able to, I play upright bass or piano.

+this in Andre. join us wednesdays for Social Runs at the Socorro Plaza.
+Leaves promptly at 5:30 p.m.